-Tax Expenditure Miscellaneous] Exemptions - Sales to l Nonprofit Hospitals and Infirmaries \$ (91,930,000) Newspap ers and Periodicals 4,990,000 Coffins a nd Caskets (2,469,000) Sales of 0 Goods for Immediate Export Insignificant Sales to I Ladies' H Nonprofit Orphanages, or to Old Men's or Old Comes (311,000) Sales to YMCA, YWCA, or Boys or Girls Clubs 1,253,000 Sales to 1 Nonprofit Private Schools (1,261,000) Drugs an d Medicines 24,913,000 Sales to S Salvation Army or Muscular Dystrophy Association, Inc. 178,000 Sales of Alcohol-Blended Fuel Using Mississippi Distilled Alcohol Insignificant Sales to t he Institute for Technology Development 505,000 Retail Sa les of Vehicles and Semi-Trailers Exported Within 48 Hou rs 1,867,000 Sales of l Food and Drink in Full-Service Vending Insignificant Sales of l Motor Fuel 179,906,000 Sales of] Food Purchased with Food Stamps or WIC Instruments (24,088,000) Sales of Cookies by Girl Scouts of America 229,000 Sales to I Public or Nonprofit Museums of Art Insignificant Alumni Associations of State-Supported or Universities Insignificant Sales to 1 National Association of Junior Auxiliaries, Inc. Insignificant Sales to I Domestic Violence Shelters Insignificant he Mississippi Chapter of the Multiple Sclerosis Society Insignificant
+Tax Expenditure Miscellaneous Exemptions Sales to Nonprofit Hospitals and Infirmaries \$ (91,930,000) Newspapers and Periodicals 5,115,000 Coffins and Caskets (2,469,000) Sales of Goods for Immediate Export Insignificant Sales to Nonprofit Orphanages, or to Old Men's or Old Ladies' Homes (311,000) Sales to YMCA, YWCA, or Boys or Girls Clubs 1,284,000 Sales to Nonprofit Private Schools (1,261,000) Drugs and Medicines 25,536,000 Sales to Salvation Army or Muscular Dystrophy Association, Inc. 183,000 Sales of Alcohol-Blended Fuel Using Mississippi Distilled Alcohol Insignificant Sales to the Institute for Technology Development 517,000 Retail Sales of Vehicles and Semi-Trailers Exported Within 48 Hours 1,914,000 Sales of Food and Drink in Full-Service Vending Insignificant Sales of Motor Fuel 184,404,000 Sales of Food Purchased with Food Stamps or WIC Instruments (24,088,000) Sales of Cookies by Girl Scouts of America 235,000 Sales to Public or Nonprofit Museums of Art Insignificant Sales to Alumni Associations of State-Supported Colleges or Universities Insignificant Sales to National Association of Junior Auxiliaries, Inc. Insignificant Sales to Domestic Violence Shelters Insignificant Sales to the Mississippi Chapter of the National Multiple Sclerosis Society Insignificant ated FY 2004 x Expenditure Exemptions - Enhanced Recovery \$ 1,000,000 Exemption for Oil and Gas Discovery Wells Drilled On or After July 1,1999 500,000 Exemption for 2-Year Inactive Oil and Gas Wells 300,000 Development Wells or Replacement Wells 300,000 Development Wells Utilizing 3D Seismic 300,000 Carbon Dioxide , Not Available